15 Best Parks in Manitoba

 9. Duck Mountain Provincial Park

-This massive park, located in the mid western region of the province, makes a great destination if you live east of Winnipeg.
+This massive park, located in the mid-western region of the province, makes a great destination if you live west of Winnipeg.

 A rolling set of hills, remains of the ancient Manitoba Escarpment, provide ample opportunity for outdoor adventure.
 You'll find several lakes here, all clear, deep, and cold.
 The deepest is East Blue Lake at 60 meters (196 feet).

 Wildlife is plentiful here - keep a keen eye out for elk, moose, black bear, white-tailed deer, fox, and coyotes to name a few.

 If you are a camper or RVer, you'll have your choice of three campground areas: Blue Lakes, Wellman Lake, and Childs Lake.
 The park has very good hiking and mountain biking trails, including a section of the famous Trans Canada Trail.

 One must-do activity is to ascend to the highest place in Manitoba at the Baldy Mountain Viewing Tower.

 10. Winnipeg Beach Provincial Park

 Located across the lake from Grand Beach Provincial park is Winnipeg Beach Provincial Park.

 A longtime summer vacation destination, Winnipeg Beach used to see trainloads of people descend each weekend from railway cars.
 The train is long gone, but the visitors still flock here and for good reason.